weltond/DataStructure/LeetCode/stack/636-Exclusive-Time-of-Functions.md

 We store logs in timestamp order that describe when a function is entered or exited.

-Each log is a string with this format: "{function_id}:{"start" | "end"}:{timestamp}".
-For example, "0:start:3" means the function with id 0 started at the beginning of timestamp 3.
-"1:end:2" means the function with id 1 ended at the end of timestamp 2.
+Each log is a string with this format: `"{function_id}:{"start" | "end"}:{timestamp}"`.
+For example, `"0:start:3"` means the function with id 0 started at the beginning of timestamp 3.  `"1:end:2"` means the function with id 1 ended at the end of timestamp 2.

 A function's exclusive time is the number of units of time spent in this function.
 Note that this does not include any recursive calls to child functions.